vectorgrp/vector-vscode-vcast/README.md

 supported by the C/C++ language extension.
 Because of the more involved syntax required for mocking the extension supports some IntelliSense features dedicated to mocking.

-Specifically to easily define a mock for a function you simply need to use the auto-complete features to select the file (unit) and function, and the extension will do the rest.
+Specifically, to easily define a mock for a function you simply need to use the auto-complete feature for mocking to select the file (unit) and function, and the extension will do the rest.

-Typing: "//vmock " will cause a display a list of possible units.
+To trigger this feature, just type: "// vmock ", and the extension will display a list of units that are valid for the environment associated with the current coded test file.
 After the unit is selected, typing another space will display all possible functions and methods that can be stubbed.
 As is common with IntelliSense, if you type a few characters after the list is displayed, the editor will filter to choices containing those characters.

 After selecting a function or method to be stubbed, the editor will provide the complete stub declaration as well as the "usage line" hint for what you need to include in your VTEST.